 I made it a point to reach out to my cousins I had never met before.
 So far the only one I met was my cousin Deborah.
 We did a quick meet and greet in 2018 when Mike, Mikayla, and I were on our way back to Florida from Massachusetts.
 We hung out for hours and it was like we had known each other for years.
 Although we were friends on Facebook.
-It didn’t feel like the first time we had met.
+It didn’t feel like that until the first time we met.

 All in All

 I would never wish someone to lose a parent, but we all know it eventually happens.
 It puts things into perspective.
 It changes the way you think/feel and how you live your life.
 I have learned a lot after losing a parent.

 I wish I could have had more time with her, but I don’t want to lose the knowledge I have learned because of her death.

 It’s time to let go of some of the resentment because I now know a little bit more about my mom from spending time with Deborah.
 My mother let her past ruin her future and because of that made shitty decisions.
 After losing a parent you realize you can’t be mad at her for that.
 She was just doing what she thought was best.
 She did what she could with the hand she was dealt.

 I am still trying to learn more about my mother and her past, but the people who could have told us are gone.
 We are left with unanswered questions that we may never know the answers to.
 These are the hard life lessons you learn after losing your parent.